angular/angular/aio/content/guide/typescript-configuration.md

 Fortunately, either their authors or community contributors have created separate `d.ts` files for these libraries and published them in well-known locations.

-You can install these typings via `npm` using the [`@types/*` scoped package](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html) and Typescript, starting at 2.0, automatically recognizes them.
+You can install these typings with `npm` using the [`@types/*` scoped package](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html) and Typescript, starting at 2.0, automatically recognizes them.